St Philip's Cathedral, Birmingham: Founding

 The church contained St. Philip's Parish Library, which was bequeathed to the church by William Higgs.
-In 1792 a library room was constructed next to the parsonage house by Spencer Madan and was named the Parochial Library.
+In 1792, a library room was constructed next to the parsonage house by Spencer Madan and was named the Parochial Library.

 Cathedral

 With the growth of industrial towns in the 18th and 19th centuries, there was a consequent growth in the number of parishes, and a need for new administrative centres.
 Birmingham became a city in 1889.
 While the cities of Liverpool and Truro constructed new cathedrals, in a number of other cities existing churches and ancient abbeys were raised to the administrative status of cathedrals.
 Through the actions of the statesman Joseph Chamberlain and the Bishop of Worcester, Charles Gore, St Philip's became the Cathedral of Birmingham in 1905, with Charles Gore as its first bishop.

-Second World War
+World War II

-During the Second World War, the cathedral was bombed and gutted on the 7 November 1940.
+During World War II, the cathedral was bombed and gutted on the 7 November 1940.
 Its most significant treasures, several windows by Edward Burne-Jones, had been removed in the early stages of the war by Birmingham Civic Society, and were replaced, unharmed, when the building was restored in 1948.